Exams for Online Courses

 Deadlines to Submit Off-Campus Examination Request Form

-Off-campus exams must be booked for the scheduled date of the on-campus exam (see your course outline).
+Off-campus exams must be booked for the scheduled date of the on-campus exam.
+Review your course outline for details.

 Please complete your request form as per the following deadlines: